If you think you haven’t got what it takes to achieve your goals, you must remember that hard work beats talent every

 By keeping his mind and eyes on the goals and remaining engaged in the endeavor, the tortoise prevailed despite the natural ability and talent of the hare.
 Another reason hard work beats talent.

 The best actors work day in and day out to hone their craft and perfect the character they are asked to play.

-Mathematicians and engineers are continually assessing or evaluating functions and formulas to create new methods or improving the methods we use.
+Mathematicians and engineers are continually assessing or evaluating functions and formulas to create new methods or improve the methods we use.

 Doctors and lawyers are constantly familiarizing themselves with new concepts and rulings to use to stay ahead in their field.